gtxll8/Project-P4-Conference-Organization-App/README.md

 ```
 ## Task 4 : Adding a task

-I have added a task to check when a speaker is added if he is also featured in other sessions on teh same conference, this will make an entry into the memcache.
+I have added a task to check when a speaker is added if he is also featured in other sessions on the same conference, this will make an entry into the memcache.